Met Éireann Forecasts Two Weeks of Dry, Warm Weather as High Pressure Dominates Ireland

 Key Developments

-Met Éireann's extended range forecast, published on Monday, indicates that scarce rainfall is expected across the country for the next two weeks, with temperatures gradually rising as the high pressure becomes more established.
-The Irish Star reported that some forecasters are suggesting temperatures could reach the low 20s Celsius in sheltered areas, which would be exceptional for April.
-The forecast is expected to boost outdoor activities, tourism, and the hospitality sector.
+Met Éireann's extended range forecast indicates that scarce rainfall is expected across the country for the next two weeks, with temperatures gradually rising as the high pressure becomes more established.
+Some forecasters have suggested temperatures could reach the low 20s Celsius in sheltered areas, which would be exceptional for April.
+The forecast is expected to boost outdoor activities, tourism, and the hospitality sector, with bookings for outdoor events and rural accommodation already reported to be rising in response to the improved outlook.

 Why It Matters